alevani/ant_war_simulation/README.md

 - Passing day
 - Being able to pause it and to click on any entity to get its details??

 I think the idea is to first be able to generate one colony and see it construct/gather food and breed workers.
-Implement the war rules as well, then it should be failry easy to create a new object nest. and see how they behave
+Implement the war rules as well.

 ```javascript
 // This is an abstract implementation of object